terryaney/Documentation.Camelot/KatApp.Vue.md

 #### ISubmitApiConfiguration.Framework: string;

 Property Type: `string`; Required
-The name of the current 'framework' submitting to the RBL Framework.
+The name of the current 'framework' submitting to the RBLe Framework.
 This value is set to `"KatApp"`.

 ### IGetSubmitApiOptions